angyuqian/coffee-code/hypothes.is/README.md

-# Teaching through Annotation with Hypothes.is
+# Teaching through annotation with Hypothes.is

 "An annotator has his scruples, too."